 Proposal 5.
 If presented, to consider and vote on a stockholder proposal.
 If you abstain from voting on the stockholder proposal, you are considered present and entitled to vote, and your shares are considered in the calculation of whether Proposal 5 received the affirmative vote of a majority of shares present and entitled to vote.
 The effect of an abstention is a vote against Proposal 5.
-Broker non-votes will have no effect on the outcome of Proposal 5 because broker non-votes are not entitled to vote.
+Broker non-votes will have no effect on the outcome of Proposal 5 because broker non-votes are not entitled to vote and are not considered in the calculation of a majority of shares present and entitled to vote.

-8. What can I do if I change my mind after I vote my shares?
+What can I do if I change my mind after I vote my shares?